PhD Global Health

 |Ethical Approval Obtained|

-In addition to their own research obligations, doctoral researchers are expected to attend and participate in the Centre's weekly research seminars, held every Tuesday during lunch time.
+In addition to their own research obligations, doctoral researchers are expected to attend and participate in the TCGH's weekly research seminars, held every Tuesday during lunch time.

 By the end of their doctoral training, students gain first-hand knowledge and experience of conducting practical research in one or more of the following principal research areas: (1) Global Mental Health; (2) Health Systems Strengthening; (3) Human Resources for Health, and (4) Equitable Access to Inclusive Health.

-By working closely with their supervisors, mentor panels, CGH partners, and fellow doctoral researchers, our PhD students emerge from the programme confident in their ability to lead global health research.
-Students also gain valuable experience by contribute to the following Centre activities:
+By working closely with their supervisors, mentor panels, CGH partners, and fellow doctoral researchers, our PhD students emerge from the programme confident in their ability to independently design and conduct global health research.
+Students also have the opportunity to avail of a number of career development opportunities by contribute to the following TCGH activities:

 - Research grant writing and submission to funding bodies